Innovations HTC Staff

 Rainiel Malayao joined Innovations Human Trafficking Collaborative on March 31, 2021.
-He is the Program Coordinator for the Treasury Rent Assistance Program (T-RAP).
+He is currently the IT support/website manager for IHTC.
 He has more than 10 years of experience working as a Computer Technical Support Representative for various contact center industries.
 He believes that consistency is better than intensity.
 Start small yielding consistent results, then work your way up.
 He is living with his partner and two energetic kids.
 Outside of work, he is a father and a motorcycle adventure rider.
 He also believes that no journey is too long with the right company.